 Dog blood banks are much like people blood banks.
 Donors are screened, the blood is typed, and sometimes there’s a shortage.

 The U.S. typically faces dog blood shortage several times a year, says veterinarian Jean Dodds, who runs the Hemopet canine blood bank in Garden Grove, California.

 "It happens nearly every holiday season and in summertime when epidemics of parvovirus occur," she told NPR.

 The highly contagious parvovirus attacks a dog's cells, and blood transfusions are often necessary.
 Most of the time, dogs require donated blood for the same reasons people do: car accidents, anemia or because they're undergoing surgery.

-While there’s no centralized canine blood bank for dogs, there are several independent blood banks located throughout the country, and veterinary schools often do their own blood banking.
+While there’s no centralized canine blood bank for dogs, veterinary schools often do their own blood banking and there are several independent blood banks located throughout the country.
+For example, BluePearl Specialty and Emergency Pet Hospital has eight pet blood banks across the country.
+They collect blood from dogs and cats.

 Dodds helped start some of the first canine blood banks.
 She worked with animals with diseases like hemophilia, and during the early 1980s she ran New York’s human blood program, which made her realize that veterinary medicine could benefit from something similar.

 Before dog blood banks existed, vets would simply call someone who owned a large dog and ask them for a donation.
 While this still happens today, especially in rural areas, Dodds says blood banks are better because they separate blood into plasma and red blood cells.